chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

 #### **Rustlr Command-Line Options**

-The first and the only required argument to the executable is the path of the grammar file.
-Optional arguments (after the grammar path) that can be given to the executable are:
+The only required argument to the executable is the path of the grammar file.
+Additional, optional arguments that can be given to the executable are:

 - **-lr1** : this will create a full LR(1) parser if LALR does not suffice.